MS, RDN, CDN

 The most important thing to remember if your baby bites is to control your reaction as much as possible.
 Tough to do when you’re in pain and taken by surprise – but a strong negative reaction from mom can cause even more unwanted behavior from baby.
 For example, a strong reaction may alarm your baby to the point of even initiating a nursing strike.
 On the other end of the spectrum, a strong reaction may delight and even entertain your baby who may then continue to bite to elicit your exciting response.

-When baby bites, calmly unlatch her and end the feeding for a short while.
+When baby bites, calmly unlatch your little one and end the feeding for a short while.
 You may say something like “mommy is not for biting” or “if you want to bite we’re not nursing now.”
 Your steady body language and the termination of the nursing session will send a message.
 Your baby will eventually learn that biting means no more breast.
 It may take a few days or a few weeks, so be persistent.

 And see Breastfeeding Basics 101: Learning an effective latch for even more tips.